 The avocado is a versatile source of protein and is also high in omegas.
 Werner-Gray recommends slicing one in half, squeezing some lemon over it, and sprinkling hemp seeds over it for a mix of healthy fat, protein, and fiber.
 That tried-and-true trifecta is the cornerstone of many healthy meals!

-“Get a double shot of protein with ham (or turkey) and cheese rolls,” says Chef Bailey.
+“Get a double shot of protein with ham (or turkey) and cheese rolls,” says Chef Bailey when asked about low carb snacks.
 Add a tomato and some avocado for more flavor, nutrients, and—of course—protein.
 Another option is a PB&J roll.
 “Combine natural peanut butter, all-fruit, low-sugar, and organic jelly and a slice of wheat bread.
 The combination keeps this roll high in protein, yet relatively low in fat and carbs.”
 To cut down carbs even more, opt for a fiber cracker instead of the bread.
 You can also replace the bread with lettuce for the ham and cheese roll.
 For the PB&J, fruit is another fantastic alternative to jelly.

 Chickpeas are not only a good source of protein—one cup has nearly 40 grams!—they’re also known to reduce cholesterol.
 And because they’re high in fiber, vitamins, and minerals, they’ll keep you feeling full longer.
 Chef Bailey recommends opting for hummus, chickpea salad, or simply eating cooked chickpeas on their own.
 We suggest you scope out these 20 Amazing, Surprising Ways to Eat Chickpeas!